Pink210/softether-easyinstall/README.md

 ## Install

 <details>
-  <summary>Click for Install details</summary>
+  <summary>Click here for Install details</summary>

-To use this script, you need to have root privileges or be able to run commands with sudo.
-To install the script, simply copy and paste it on your Linux server in terminal:
+To install the script, simply copy and paste it on your Linux server in terminal

 #### FOR AMD / INTEL CPU
 ```bash